- Motivations For Selling A Business

 An investment thesis describes the criteria you are looking for in a deal.
 Some things to consider might include:

-- The size of the business (earnings)
+• The size of the business (earnings)

-- The locations where you are interested in living
+• The locations where you are interested in living

-- The industries you are interested in
+• The industries you are interested in

-- How much time you can spend working in/on the business
+• How much time you can spend working in/on the business

-- Other factors that are more (or less) important to you such as recession resilience and maximum valuation
+• Other factors that are more (or less) important to you such as recession resilience and maximum valuation

 Be clear about what you don’t want.
 That way you can quickly disqualify any deals that don’t make sense.
-You avoid wasting your time and ensure you only concentrate on pursuing deals that will fit into your lifestyle and goals because they match your criteria.
+You avoid wasting your time and ensure you only concentrate on pursuing deals that fit your lifestyle and goals because they match your criteria.

 Finding The Business